pnnl/LL-risk-assessment/README.md

 </p>.

 <p align="justify"> The menu has four sections.
-First section provides option to change the locations of input and output files, as well as options to provide different PSS/E raw and dyr files than the default 240 bus WECC system.
-In the second section the user has the flexibility to select the size and location of the LDDL.
-Third section provides options to choose the type of load variation - monoperiodic, biperiodic, or triangular - along with their corresponding parameters.
-Note that a default option is always avilable in case the user choose not to change anything.
-In the fourth section, user can provide the latitude-longitude information for visualization as well as vary the peak-peak threshold in MW for risk assessment.
-The tool provides three outputs - a summary of the critical transmission lines impacted due to LDDL variation as an output csv file, a visualization of the same, and another output csv that has the LDDL load variation data generated using PSS/E.</p>
+<p align="justify">  (1) The first section allows users to choose the location of case files, and specify case file names.
+<p align="justify">  (2) The second section allows users to specify network locations where oscillations are to be injected from and other LDDL parameters.
+<p align="justify"> (3) The third section allows users to specify oscillation parameters.
+<p align="justify">  (4) The fourth section allows users to specify latitude-longitude information of network parameters for effective visualizations.
+Users can also select a power swing MW threshold.
+The script will help identify network elements where the oscillation amplitude crosses the specified threshold.

+  Three outputs are provided - (a) a csv with PSS/E dynamic simulation results, (b) a plot visualizing where oscillation amplitudes are above the specified threshold, and (c) a csv summarizing observed instances of high-amplitude oscillations across the network.